ACROSS

 “Fireball!”

 There was a flash of light in his peripheral vision from the old man, and Noah’s instincts made him jerk back as a sphere of energy shot by his face.
 It struck a nearby tree and exploded, spraying fire in all directions like a Molotov Cocktail.
-Noah looked back at the old man, one hand outstretched while the other covered the stab wound in his chest from Noah’s knife.
+Noah looked back at the old man sitting with one hand outstretched while the other covered the stab wound in his chest.
 A ring of crimson light floated around his wrist, marked with letters that Noah didn’t recognize.

 “You can’t be serious,” Noah muttered.